 Recently, however, Colorado regulators discovered that Uber had 57 drivers with felony convictions or moving traffic convictions.
 This discovery resulted in the state fining Uber more than $8 million.
 A different discovery by CNN found that more than 100 Uber drivers were accused of sexual assault.
 The network's research also discovered 18 cases involving sexual assault or abuse among Lyft drivers—with four of the drivers convicted for their actions.

-To improve the research into driver’s backgrounds, both Uber and Lyft conduct continuous background checks.
+To improve the research into driver's backgrounds, both Uber and Lyft conduct continuous background checks.
 The rolling or continuous checks alert the companies if a driver becomes charged with a felony or a moving traffic violation.
-A driver’s history or recent charges can slip through the cracks of even the most rigorous background checks.
-If that driver is the one that transported you, give careful thought to contacting Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman today.
+A driver's history or recent charges can slip through the cracks of even the most rigorous background checks.
+If that driver is the one that transported you, give careful thought to contacting Dolman Law Group Accident Injury Lawyers, PA today.

 How do ridesharing drivers lose control of their vehicles?